Germany: SPD to nominate Scholz as chancellor candidate – DW – 11/25/2024

 Who are the other candidates?

-From the collapsed coalition, the Greens have nominated current Economics Minister and Vice-Chancellor Robert Habeck after Foreign Minister Annalena Baerbock agreed to step aside as a lead candidate.
+From the collapsed coalition, the Greens have nominated current Economics Minister and Vice-Chancellor Robert Habeck with fellow party member Foreign Minister Annalena Baerbock supporting his candidacy.

 The conservative opposition Christian Democrats (CDU) are currently leading the polls with their candidate Friedrich Merz, while the far-right populist Alternative for Germany (AfD) nominated leader Alice Weidel back in September.